 During the first three terms of your course you will write essays for your College Tutor on all four works studied in Paper III and on the various authors and periods covered by Paper IV.
 You will also be taught in College classes how to tackle a literary commentary.

-If you are studying Spanish on its own, from 2018 there will be additional papers in film, medieval literature, and the short story.
+If you are studying Spanish on its own, there are additional papers in film, medieval literature, and the short story.

 This is NOT a full account of the rules about choices and combinations of options for the Honours course.
-When you come up to Oxford, you will be issued with a Course handbook and a copy of the university’s Examination statutes, both of which set out all the Honours courses in full.
+When candidates arrive in Oxford, they will familiarize themselves with a Course handbook and the university's Examination statutes, both of which set out all the Honours courses in full.
 What follows is a brief introduction to the course content, so that you can see what will be on offer.

 Language